Four players that could leave Sunderland during the transfer window and why

-Four players that could leave Sunderland during the January transfer window and why
+Sunderland transfers: Four players that could leave during the January transfer window and why

 The World Cup is underway with the January transfer window just around the corner – but are there any Sunderland players that could leave?